ducakar/openzone/README.md

 ### `lib.sh [clean]` ###

 Copy all libraries OpenZone depends on to `lib/<platform>` directories (currently Linux-x86_64, Linux-i686 and Windows-i686).
-Those are required to create standalone build (see OZ_STANDALONE cmake option) that can be distributed in a ZIP archive (i.e. no installation required, all dependencies included).
+Those are required to create standalone build (see `OZ_BUNDLE` cmake option) that can be distributed in a ZIP archive (i.e. no installation required, all dependencies included).